datakaveri/iudx-MOTION2NX/README.md

 ## New additions

-1.**CNN** In our prevous work we implemenetd image inference using fully connected neural networks.
+1. **CNN:** In our prevous work we implemenetd image inference using fully connected neural networks.
 In this work we use convolutional layers to execute the image inference task.
 Further,  we implemeneted convolution operation using Helper node to decrease the momory usage and execution time.

 2. **Data providers:** Implemented data providers that provide shares of their respective private data to the secure compute servers for performing privacy preserving operations.